kirillDanshin/go-monkey/README.md

 You can use this package to embed JavaScript into your Go program.

-This package just newborn, use in production enviroment at your own risk!

 Why make
 ========

-You can found "go-v8" or "gomonkey" project on the github.
+You can found some project like "go-v8" and "gomonkey" on GitHub.

-Thy have same purpose: Embed JavaScript into Golang program, make it more dynamic.
+Thy have same purpose: Embed JavaScript into Go program, make it more dynamic.

 But I found all of existing projects are not powerful enough.

 For example "go-v8" use JSON to pass data between Go and JavaScript, each callback has a significant performance cost.

-So I make one by myself.
+And those packages all have thread-safe problem.

+V8 and SpiderMonkey both use thread-local storage.

+Embed them into Go program, you need to make sure each JS runtime used by creator thread only.

+So monkey born.

+It has a rich API and can be freely used in any multi-goroutine Go program.

 Install
 =======